-The Postmaster General, to whom were referred sundry memorials against the usage of transporting and opening the mails on the Sabbath, has the honor to report the following facts and observations:

-The usage of transporting the mails on the Sabbath is coeval with the constitution of the United States, and a prohibition of that usage will be first considered.

-The mail passes every day in the week from Portsmouth, N. H. to Savannah, in Georgia, and from Wiscasset, in Maine, to Schoodic Falls, without resting on the Sabbath.
-And the same practice prevails on the great route from Washington City to Ohio, Kentucky, and the Missouri territory; and from that city to Tennessee, Mississippi territory, and New Orleans; and from Charleston, S. C. to Tennessee and Kentucky; and on several other great chains of communication.

-If the mail was not to move on Sunday on the first mentioned route it would be delayed from three to four days.
+SIR: The Postmaster General, to whom were referred sundry memorials against the usage of transporting and open-ing the mails on the Sabbath, has the honor to report the following facts and observations: The usage of transporting the mails on the Sabbath is coeval with the constitution of the United States, and a prohibition of that usage will be first considered.
+The mail passes every day in the week from Portsmouth, N. H. to Savannah, in Georgia, and from Wiscasset, in Maine, to Schoolic Falls, without resting on the Sabbath.
+And the same practice prevails on the great route from Washington City to Ohio, Kentucky, and the Missouri territory; and from that city to Tennessee.
+Mississippi territory, and New Orleans; and from Charleston, S. C. to Tennessee and Kentucky; and on several other great chains of communication.
+If the mail was not to more on Sunday on the first mentioned route, it would be delayed from three to four days.

 territory, and New Orleans; and from Charleston, S. C. to Tennessee and Kentucky; and on several other great chains of communication.
 If the mail was not to move on Sunday on the first mentioned route, it would be delayed from three to four days in passing from one extreme of the route to the other.
 From Washington City to St. Louis, M. T. the mail would be delayed two days; from Washington City to New Orleans the mail would be delayed three days; from New Orleans to Boston it would be delayed from four to five days; and, generally, the mails would, on an average, be retarded equal to one-seventh part of the time now employed, if the mails do not move on the Sabbath.
 On the smaller cross routes, the transporting of the mail has been avoided on the Sabbath, except when necessary to prevent great delays, and to preserve connexions with different routes.
 In relation to opening the mails on the Sabbath, it may be noticed that the ninth section of the "Act regulating the Post Office establishment," makes it the duty of the Postmaster to attend to the duties of his office "every day" on which a mail shall arrive at his office, and at "all reasonable hours" on every day of the week.
-When a mail is conveyed on the Sabbath, it must be opened and exchanged at the offices which it may reach in the course of the day; this operation, at the smaller offices, occupies not more than ten or twelve minutes: in some of the larger offices it occupies one hour; and, it is believed, does not very greatly interfere with religious exercises, as to the Postmasters themselves.

-The practice of "delivering" letters and newspapers on the Sabbath is of recent origin, and directed by the above quoted section, commencing in 1810.
-Prior to that period, no Postmaster (except the Postmaster at Washington City) was required to deliver letters and newspapers on the Sabbath.
-The "reasonable hours" were to be determined by the Postmaster General, who established the following regulations, now existing: "At Post Offices where the mail arrives at of Postmasters.
+When a mail is conveyed on the Sabbath, it must be opened and exchanged at the offices which it may reach in the course of the day; this operation, at the smaller offices, occupies not more than ten or twelve minutes: in some of the larger offices it occupies one hour; and, it is believed, does not very greatly interfere with religious exercises, as to the above quoted section, commencing in 1810.
+Prior to that period, no Postmaster (except the Postmaster at Wash-ington City) was required to deliver letters and newspapers on the Sabbath.
+The "reasonable hours" were to be determined by the Postmaster General, who established the following regulations, now existing: "A t Post Offices where the mail arrives on Sunday, the office is to be kept open for the delivery of letters, &c. for one hour after the arrival or assorting of the mail, b of Postmasters.